VAT431NB Invoice Schedule Guide for Self-Builders

 On a real self-build, that might mean a clean merchant invoice for insulation is claimable in full, a mixed builders' merchant invoice is reduced to the allowable goods only, and an architect's fee invoice stays outside the schedule altogether.

-Missing VAT numbers, vague descriptions, or unclear supplier identity should also trigger review before the invoice is relied on.
-Imported materials are another example where the evidence may extend beyond the invoice alone, so the tracker should point to whatever supporting documents explain the VAT treatment.
-The aim is not perfection on every row at first touch.
-It is making sure every problem invoice is visible, classified, and resolved before it reaches the claim pack.
+Missing VAT numbers, vague descriptions, or unclear supplier identity should trigger review before the invoice is relied on.
+Imported materials may also need supporting documents beyond the invoice itself.
+The aim is to make every problem invoice visible, classified, and resolved before it reaches the claim pack.

 Assemble the Final Submission Pack and Know When VAT431C Applies

 When the build is complete, the job should be to close the tracker, not to invent it.
-Every row in the register should tie back to an original invoice, every flagged item should either be resolved or removed from the claim, and the totals should reflect only the purchases the claimant is prepared to support.
-That is the practical answer to VAT431NB how to submit invoices: the schedule is only one part of the work, and it is reliable only if the underlying evidence pack already matches it.
+Every row should tie back to an original invoice, every flagged item should be resolved or removed, and the totals should reflect only the purchases the claimant is prepared to support.
+In practice, submitting VAT431NB invoices is not about sending a spreadsheet alone: the schedule only works if the evidence pack behind it is complete.

-The submission pack should therefore be ready before HMRC asks for anything further.
-Current guidance means HMRC may ask for selected invoices after the claim rather than requiring every invoice to be posted upfront, but that is not a reason to relax the recordkeeping.
-The claimant still needs a complete set of originals, a clean schedule, and enough notes to explain reduced amounts, credits, or unusual evidence.
+The submission pack should be ready before HMRC asks for anything further.
+Current guidance means HMRC may request selected invoices after the claim rather than requiring every invoice upfront, but the claimant still needs originals, a clean schedule, and notes for reduced amounts, credits, or unusual evidence.

-If a spouse, family member, or accountant is managing the paperwork, the handover should include more than the spreadsheet itself.
-They need the filing logic, the unresolved review points, and a clear view of the completion-date deadline so the single claim is not delayed by avoidable questions.
-A short close-out review, supplier by supplier, is usually better than trying to sanity-check the entire pack in one sitting.
+If a spouse, family member, or accountant is managing the paperwork, the handover should include the filing logic, unresolved review points, and completion-date deadline.
+A short supplier-by-supplier close-out review is usually better than trying to sanity-check the entire pack in one sitting.

 VAT431C enters the picture only when the project is a qualifying conversion rather than a new build.
 In that case, the invoice-discipline process is still valuable, but the claimant should switch to the conversion reclaim route instead of forcing the paperwork into VAT431NB.
 The most common claim damage at this stage is procedural rather than technical: invoices in the wrong name, mixed invoices that were never apportioned properly, missing originals, or leaving the schedule until after completion when the details are hardest to recover.